HLOIE Electric Scooter Parts

 - Which tires fit 11-inch scooter wheels?

-- How to replace brake pads?
+- How do you replace brake pads?

 - Which charger works with the battery pack?